Create remote/multi-environment Dynatrace dashboards

 - Enter a token name.

-- Find and select the Fetch data from a remote environment scope (
+- Find the Fetch data from a remote environment scope (

 - Select Generate token.

-This generates a token that will give your dashboards permission to pull data from this remote environment.
+This generates a token that gives your local environment permission to pull data from this remote environment.

 - While you're signed in to the remote environment, copy the URI of the remote environment (for example,